 Are you looking for a home improvement/ home maintenance checklist?
 Regular home maintenance can pay off in the long run.
 Keeping you home in tip-top shape is all part of home ownership I have 5 easy DIYs that you can get started on this weekend as well as quick and easy home maintenance tasks to put on your checklist.

 Finding a starting place for home improvement projects can be difficult.
 It can include so many to-do lists that never seem to end.
 Most homeowners tend to think their home is a work in progress.
 So sometimes you are looking for a win, a day that ends with you crossing something off the list.
 Overestimation is the DIYer’s biggest challenge.
 Many people go wrong when they take on projects that are too expensive, or too specialized.
 You need a project that is doable and makes you feel like progress is being made.

 Luckily, here you will find simple, budget-friendly weekend DIY home improvements that are guaranteed to make your house feel updated and fresh.

 1. Replace Hardware

 Changing the hardware is a simple but effective DIY project to tackle this weekend.
 It is a budget-friendly way to inject some of your personality into your home.
 You can choose from more modern or more traditional styles.
 You can change door knobs, hinges, cabinet handles, faucets, or outlet covers.
 The world of hardware is endless.
 It can be a great time to stretch your creative muscles.
-While replacing your doors or changing your cabinets can both carry a hefty price tag and time investment.
+Replacing your doors or changing your cabinets can come with a hefty price tag and time investment.
 Changing the hardware is less time and money and still gives your home an updated look.

 Always helpful to remember the smallest things can impact a buyer.
 Updating things like doorknobs and lighting fixtures can add resale value to your home without much effort.